-All software provided on issued laptops is a license for use by LEAH Schools.
+All software provided on issued laptops is licensed for use by LEAH Schools.
 If a class requires specific supplemental software, students will have access to the Self Service Application that will allow access to install additional approved software.

-During regular repairs, software upgrades and installation, and condition audits, the LEAH Schools Technology Department will remove any detected unauthorized or illegal software installed on the computer by reimaging the MacBook before returning it to the student.
-Reimaging will result in the loss of files, data, personal settings, and any other data not backed up by the student beforehand.
+During regular repairs, software upgrades and installation, and condition audits, the LEAH Schools Technology Department will remove any detected unauthorized or illegal software installed on the computer before returning it to the student.
+If erasing the computer is required to remove unauthorized software, this will result in the loss of files, data, personal settings, and any other data not backed up by the student beforehand.

 Students are not to create any accounts with administrator rights on any LEAH Schools device.
 Doing so will result in disciplinary action.

 If new software is required, the technology department may use Self Service or push remotely.
-At any time, a particular driver that is not available via Self Service, students can submit a ticket to the Help Desk by email@example.com.
+If a student needs software that's not available in Self Service, students can submit a ticket to the Help Desk by emailing email@example.com.

-The technology department will manage software and driver updates on all LEAH Schools equipment.
+The technology department will manage software and updates on all LEAH Schools equipment.

 LEAH Schools Email Protocols

 Email has become a vital communication tool used by staff and students to carry out academic and administrative functions.
-It is important to ensure the security and responsible use of email at LEAH Schools.
+It is important that we all work to ensure the security and responsible use of email at LEAH Schools.

 All holders of email accounts are expected to abide by the guidelines set out in this agreement.